LightJason/Examples/src/main/webapp/org/lightjason/trafficsimulation/html/slides/lightjasonagentspeak.md

 ```

 will execute the two plans immediately in the given order, i.e. `+!phaseduration(90)` -> `+!phaseduration(60)`.

+For more details and examples see [Plan Triggering Techniques](https://lightjason.github.io/knowledgebase/triggering/) in our knowledge base.

 ---
 ### Beliefs and Facts